-Name Designation Definition XSD mapping Boolean (Datatype) Boolean has the value space required to support the mathematical concept of binary-valued logic: {true, false}. xs:boolean Date (Datatype) A combination of year, month and day integer-valued properties plus an optional timezone property.
-It represents an interval of exactly one day, beginning on the first moment of the day in the timezone, i.e. '00:00:00' up to but not including '24:00:00'. xs:date DateTime (Datatype) A combination of integer-valued year, month, day, hour, minute properties, a decimal-valued second property and a timezone property from which it is possible to determine the local time, the equivalent UTC time and the timezone offset from UTC. xs:dateTime Float (Datatype) A floating point number whose value space consists of the values m \times 2 ^e , where m is an integer whose absolute value is less than 2 24 , and e is an integer between -149 and 104, inclusive. xs:float Integer (Datatype) An integer number whose value space is the set {-2147483648, - 2147483647, -2147483646,, -2, -1, 0, 1, 2,, 2147483645, 2147483646, 2147483647}. xs:integer Language (Datatype) A language datatype, identifies a specified language. xs:language MultilingualString (Datatype) A multilingual string, whereby the same text may be expressed in more than one language. see MultiLingualString.xsd NonNegativeInteger (Datatype) An integer number whose value space is the set {0, 1, 2,, 2147483645, 2147483646, 2147483647}. xs:nonNegativeInteger String (Datatype) A character string whose value space is the set of finite-length sequences of characters.
-Every character has a corresponding Universal Character Set code point (as defined in ISO/IEC 10646), which is an integer. xs:string Time (Datatype) An instant of time that recurs every day.
-The value space of time is the space of time of day values as defined in § 5.3 of [ISO 8601].
-Specifically, it is a set of zero-duration daily time instances. xs:time URL (Datatype) A Univeral Resource Locator (URL) address comprising a compact string of characters for a resource available on the Internet. xs:anyURI
+Name Designation Definition XSD mapping Boolean Boolean has the value space required to support the mathematical concept xs:boolean (Datatype) of binary-valued logic: {true, false}.
+Date - A combination of year, month and day integer-valued properties plus an xs:date (Datatype) optional timezone property.
+It represents an interval of exactly one day, beginning on the first moment of the day in the timezone, i.e. '00:00:00' up to but not including '24:00:00'. ······ DateTime (Deteture) A combination of integer-valued year, month, day, hour, minute properties, a xs:dateTime (Datatype) decimal-valued second property and a timezone property from which it is possible to determine the local time, the equivalent UTC time and the timezone offset from UTC.
+Float A floating point number whose value space consists of the values $m \times 2^{4}$ e, xs:float i loat (Datatype) where m is an integer whose absolute value is less than 2^{24} , and e is an x3.110at (Datatype) integer between -149 and 104, inclusive.
+Integer An integer number whose value space is the set {-2147483648, - xs:integer (Datatype) 2147483647, -2147483646,, -2, -1, 0, 1, 2,, 2147483645, 2147483646, gu 2147483647}.
+Language A language datatype, identifies a specified language. xs:language (Datatype) MultilingualString - A multilingual string, whereby the same text may be expressed in more than see (Datatype) one language.
+MultilingualString.xsd NonNegativeInteger - An integer number whose value space is the set {0, 1, 2,, 2147483645, xs:nonNegativeInteger (Datatype) 2147483646, 2147483647}.
+Reference A reference to an identifiable managed object where the identifier is unique. see (Datatype) It comprises an identifier (e.g. GUID) and a string identifying the class of the Reference.xsd String referenced object.
+A character string whose value space is the set of finite-length sequences of xs:string String (Datatype) characters.
+Every character has a corresponding Universal Character Set xs.sumg (Datatype) code point (as defined in ISO/IEC 10646), which is an integer.
+Time An instant of time that recurs every day.
+The value space of time is the xs:time (Datatype) space of time of day values as defined in § 5.3 of [ISO 8601].
+Specifically, it Xolumo (2 4 4 4) p 0) is a set of zero-duration daily time instances.
+Url A Univeral Resource Locator (URL) address comprising a compact string of xs:anyURI (Datatype) characters for a resource available on the Internet.
+VersionedReference A reference to an identifiable version managed object where the see (Datatype) combination of the identifier and version is unique.
+It comprises an identifier VersionedReference.xsd (e.g. GUID), a version (NonNegativeInteger) and a string identifying the class of the referenced object.